 • liver damage

-Leflunomide and sulfasalazine are other nonbiologic DMARDs that may also work against psoriatic arthritis, although their effectiveness in people living with PsA has not yet been shown.
+Leflunomide and sulfasalazine are other nonbiologic DMARDs that may also work against PsA, although their effectiveness in people living with PsA has not yet been shown.

 There are also biologic medications that are considered DMARDS, such as Humira and Remicade.

 Biologics are medications made from biological materials.
-They mimic normal immune system cells and products.
+They mimic typical immune system cells and products.
 They can be created using sources such as proteins, antibodies, and cells.

-Enbrel, Cosentyx, and Humira are three biologics used to treat psoriasis and psoriatic arthritis.
+Enbrel, Cosentyx, and Humira are three biologics used to treat psoriasis and PsA.
 These medications are highly targeted, which means they may have fewer side effects than other treatment options.

 Since these drugs work by blocking a protein important to the immune system, they reduce immune function.
 This means you may have a higher risk of infections.

 PsA is the result of an overactive immune system and is considered an autoimmune disease.
-That’s why a class of immunosuppressant drugs may slow the disease by reducing inflammation and inhibiting the immune attack against your own cells.
+That’s why immunosuppressant drugs may slow the disease by reducing inflammation and inhibiting the immune attack against your own cells.

 Examples of immunosuppressants are azathioprine and cyclosporine.
-Both medications may ease the joint pain and swelling characteristic of PsA.
+Both medications may ease the joint pain and swelling characteristics of PsA.

 Each also has potential side effects.
-For cyclosporine, side effects can include nausea, vomiting, liver and kidney problems, and birth defects.
-Azathioprine may cause stomach irritation and rash.
+For cyclosporine, side effects can include nausea, high blood pressure, and kidney problems.
+Azathioprine may cause weakness, fatigue, and liver problems.

 Like biologics, these drugs work by blocking the immune system.
 This means you may have a higher risk of infections.